$A$-hypergeometric systems and relative cohomology: Introduction

+An \(A\)-hypergeometric system, or a GKZ-system, is a certain holonomic system of linear partial differential equations determined by some combinatoric data.
+This notion was introduced by Gelfand--Kapranov--Zelevinsky~\cite{1989-Gelfand-Kapranov-Zelebinski-hypergeometric-functions-and-toral-manifolds}.
+It has a variety of applications in algebra, algebraic geometry, and mirror symmetry.

-Precisely, the theorem of Huang et.~al.~works for the $A$-hypergeometric systems associated with \emph{Calabi--Yau} hypersurfaces $Y_a$, where $a$ are parameters living in a vector space $V^{\vee}$, in a \emph{smooth} projective toric variety $X \subset \mathbb{P}(V^{\vee})$ of dimension $n$.
-The solution spaces of the $A$-hypergeometric system with parameter $(-1,0,\cdots,0)$ near $a$ are identified with the relative homology group $\mathrm{H}_n(X - Y_a, (X - Y_a) \cap D)$, where $D$ is the union of all toric divisors.
+The purpose of this note is to give a cohomological interpretation of the space of local solutions to certain \(A\)-hypergeometric systems related to ``period integrals''.
+Our theorem generalizes a result of Huang--Lian--Yau--Zhu~\cite{2016-Huang-Lian-Yau-Zhu-chain-integral-solutions-to-tautological-systems}.
+The theorem of Huang et.~al.~states that, for the special \(A\)-hypergeometric system associated with period integrals of \emph{Calabi--Yau} hypersurfaces (see Remark~\ref{remark:toric-cy-complete-intersections}) in a \emph{smooth} projective toric variety, its solution space near a point \(x\) can be identified with a relative homology group \(\mathrm{H}_n(X\setminus{Y}_{x},(X\setminus Y_{x}) \cap D)\), where \(D\) is the union of all torus-invariant divisors of \(X\), and \(Y_{x}\) is a (possibly singular) Calabi--Yau hypersurface associated with the point \(x\).

 In this note, we relax both the Calabi--Yau condition and the smoothness assumption.
-Also we generalize their result to the situation of complete intersections in toric varieties.
-See~\S\ref{subsection:main-result} for the precise statement.
+We also give a uniform treatment to \(A\)-hypergeometric systems associated with complete intersections in a projective toric variety.
+In terms of the geometry of toric varieties, a special case of our result can be stated as follows.